GrokSoft/PlexNotes/README.md

     - restify
     - sequelize
     - winston

-*Please note the UI is not designed yet.
-It consists of several components that are being developed and tested.*

-The goal of the project is to have a way for family and friends that use my ![alt text][plexVs] media server to report any issues with the content.
-Request new content, etc...

 * A list of available route paths can be found using the uri: `api/routes`
     ~~~~